VanillaDevelop/AdventOfCode2023/README.md

 Unlike on day 10, my solution for part 1 really did not help me with part 2 at all here.
 I physically built an expanded grid of the "universe", hoping that it would come in handy for part 2.
 I overcomplicated my logic quite a bit, and still stubbornly refused to use data structures that would probably trivialize a lot of this work, so it took me a while to finish this.

 When I saw part two, I immediately understood how I was supposed to solve part 1 - simply count the number of rows and columns that are empty, and add an additional distance value for them.
 Once I saw the problem, it was a very easy implementation, but I am slightly annoyed that I spent so much time trying to make the expanded grid work...

+### Day 12
+Over the last days, I started somewhat consistently moving towards creating my functions outside the class itself and forward declaring them for the class to use.
+This may not be the ideal solution, since these functions exist outside any defined namespace or class, but it's not much of a problem for the purpose of these challenges.

+Today's problem is a relatively straightforward task of recursively determining the amount of possible solutions for a given set of unknown spaces, similar to a nonogram.
+I did not have many problems determining that this is a recursive problem, which was enough to solve part one, but I did have to check some existing solutions to notice that in order to solve part two, I would need to use memoization.
+This is because in many cases, we will need to recompute the amount of possible solutions for a smaller substring, and we can (and sort of have to, to solve part 2) cache those results to massively decrease the computation time.

+I did use C++'s feature of allowing reference call parameters here to avoid needlessly copying strings into the recursive call - in fact, the whole string can be processed with just a single instance of it.
+Maybe (probably) the compiler would do this on its own anyway, but I was proud of myself for at least thinking of it actively.
+You gotta take the small wins sometimes.

+### Day 13
+This solution is relatively simple.
+I thought part 2 might end up having a super large grid that would make it impossible to check every single row/column for symmetry, so in my initial functions (tryFind[Horizontal/Vertical]Symmetry), I tried to first find "candidate rows/columns" based on whether they have direct symmetry between the two rows they encompass, which can be done in a single pass through the grid, i.e., O(n) rather than O(n^2) for checking symmetry across all lines.
+However, this ended up not being necessary for part 2, so it is not implemented in those functions.
+Part 2 itself was very simple, since we can just check if there is a single inequality in the symmetry rather than checking for 0 errors.
+If anything, all the functions in my code kind of do the same thing here, so it would be worth cleaning them up a bunch.

+### Day 14
+On this day, it is basically again all about memoization.
+Instead of implementing four different "tilt" functions, I only have a function that tilts all rocks to the left, and then rotate the grid to match the desired direction the rocks should tilt.
+This probably doesn't actually save any computation (since manipulating the string to rotate is probably quite costly), but it could be made more efficient with better data-structures, and saves a bunch of duplicate code.

+Part two again requires us to use a memoization map.
+However, this time we simply need to track how long it takes us to find a duplicate state.
+When we find a duplicate state, we know the loop size will stay consistent, since the process is deterministic, and can use this to skip the vast majority of iterations.
+I have to admit that it was quite difficult to think of this, as the grid at first looks too large to repeat, but it turns out that after about 50-200 iterations, depending on sample input, the grid will in fact repeat.

+### Day  15
+In principle, this challenge was all about the implementation of a hash map.
+I wrote a relatively simple hash-map implementation that uses an array as a container for a linked list of items at each iteration.
+Of course, in C++, you could use way more convenient data structures, but I thought this was a neat challenge to implement it using relatively basic data types.

+### Day 16
+This challenge can essentially be solved using "brute force".
+To avoid loops and duplicate beams, I use a set that keeps track of any time a laser was already encountered at [x,y,direction], which tells us that all tiles that this laser will eventually pass through are already energized, and we can basically disregard it.
+The rest of the challenge is "basic" ray tracing through an array.